 |Forgiveness||We recognise everyone makes mistakes;It is part of being human|

 Democracy forms an important part of life at Feniscowles Primary.
-Each year the children decide upon their class rules (charter) based on our 3 R's set out in our behaviour policy:
+Each year the children decide upon their class responsibilities (charter) based on our 3 Rules:

 Children have an annual questionnaire where they are able to put forward their views about the school.
 Their views are then considered and changes made accordingly to the next academic year.
 E.g. Rewards and Sanctions